ASSESSMENT TECHNOLOGIES INSTITUTE, LLC

 By clicking the "I Agree" button below, as part of agreeing to the terms and conditions in this Agreement, you are also providing your express consent to ATI’s and its affiliates’ collection, use, maintenance, reporting, transmission, and processing of Your Contact Data, Your Learning Data, General Usage Data, and Aggregate Analytic Data, as described herein.

-If your Institution has elected to use remote proctoring services during the administration of any ATI assessment, by continuing with the assessment, you agree to allow ATI and remote proctor providers to monitor you by webcam, microphone, browser, desktop, or any other means necessary to uphold ATI’s test integrity.
+If your institution or organization has elected to use remote proctoring services during the administration of this exam, or if you have independently purchased access to this ATI exam, by continuing with the exam, you agree to allow ATI and remote proctor providers to monitor you by webcam, microphone, browser, desktop, or any other means necessary to uphold ATI’s test integrity.
 This may include recording of video, images, audio, and/or screen activity, and a scan of your surroundings and computer display.
 This monitoring will be conducted by machine and/or by a live person.
 You authorize ATI and your Institution to share with each other recordings of your test session.
 The information from the test session, including without limitation recordings, images, audio and other information and data will be available to and viewable by authorized personnel of ATI, your Institution, and their respective remote proctor providers.

 You agree to have your identity verified by ATI or its remote proctoring vendors using the methodology that is most currently employed by them.
 ATI and its providers will never sell your identifiable information and will only use it for ATI test security purposes.
 You give ATI a worldwide, royalty-free right to use, transmit, display and disclose your information and recordings as described herein.
 You understand that through your use of ATI assessment being remotely proctored, you consent to the collection and forwarding (as set forth herein) of this information, including the transfer of this information to your Institution.
 In providing the remote proctoring services, we may need to provide you with certain communications, such as technical support messages.
 These communications are considered part of ATI’s remote proctoring services, which you may not be able to opt-out from receiving.
 You are prohibited from photographing, or recording, by video or sound, any part of remote proctoring services for any purpose.